Bitter melon contains a chemical that acts like insulin to help reduce blood sugar levels.

-People use bitter melon for diabetes, obesity, stomach and intestinal problems, and many other conditions, but there is no good scientific evidence to support these uses.
+People commonly use bitter melon for diabetes, osteoarthritis, athletic performance, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness ?

-When applied to the skin: There isn't enough reliable information to know if bitter melon is safe when applied to the skin.
+When applied to the skin: There isn't enough reliable information to know if bitter melon is safe.
 It might cause a rash.

 Special Precautions and Warnings

-Surgery: There is a concern that bitter melon might interfere with blood sugar control during and after surgery.
+Surgery: Bitter melon might interfere with blood sugar control during and after surgery.
 Stop using bitter melon at least 2 weeks before a scheduled surgery.

 Medications for diabetes (Antidiabetes drugs) interacts with BITTER MELON

-Bitter melon can decrease blood sugar levels.
-Diabetes medications are also used to lower blood sugar.
-Taking bitter melon along with diabetes medications might cause your blood sugar to be too low.
+Bitter melon might lower blood sugar levels.
+Taking bitter melon along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Be cautious with this combination